China refusal to support WHO COVID origins probe accelerated Biden announcement on US investigation: official

 The Biden administration has been calling for a transparent international investigation into the origins of the coronavirus pandemic, with the White House calling for China and the World Health Organization to provide data and information necessary for U.S. officials to draw conclusions.

 The White House has criticized the WHO and China for its "phase one" report for its lack of transparency.
-That report dismissed claims that COVID-19 had escaped from the lab in Wuhan, and called the theory of zoonotic transmission, or transfer of infection from animals to humans, "likely to very likely."
+That report dismissed claims that COVID-19 had escaped from the lab in Wuhan and called the theory of zoonotic transmission, or transfer of infection from animals to humans, "likely to very likely."

 SENATE PASSES BILL REQUIRING BIDEN ADMINISTRATION TO DECLASSIFY INTELLIGENCE ON COVID-19 ORIGINS

-The report called the prospect that the virus transmitted from an animal reservoir to an animal host, followed by subsequent spread within that intermediate host that then transmits it to humans, "likely to very likely."
-It also said the idea that the virus may have leaked from the Wuhan Institute of Virology "extremely unlikely."
+The report also said the idea that the virus may have leaked from the Wuhan Institute of Virology "extremely unlikely."

 The report called for further investigation in every area except the lab leak hypothesis.